Brittany Page, B.A.S., CST, CSFA

 For those entering the CST to CSFA Program ONLY:

-There are two completion points for either a College Credit Certificate (SFA-CCC), or a 2 year Associate Degree option (SFA2-AS).
+There are two completion points for either a College Credit Certificate (SFA-CCC), or an Associate Degree option (SFA2-AS).
 You can choose to complete the College Credit Certificate for SFA, and then proceed to get your Associate Degree in Surgical First Assisting with further education credit hours (SFA2-AS).
-You can then go on to complete a Bachelor Degree in Applied Science (BAS) with a concentration in Health Sciences at a more economical cost than major universities.
+You can then go on to complete a Bachelor Degree in Applied Science (BAS) with a concentration in Health Sciences at Gulf Coast State College, at a more economical cost compared to other major universities.

 Professional Organizations